 ^{}The Company does not pay any commission to the Non-Executive and Indepent Directors.
-Only sitting fees are paid as approved by the Board of Directors from
+Only sitting fees are paid as approved by the Board of Directors from time to time.

 Attendance details of Directors for the year ended March 31, 2021 are given below: